Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Morocco is a country that is rich in history, culture, and natural beauty.
 From the bustling markets of Marrakech to the picturesque coastal towns of Casablanca and Essaouira, Morocco offers a diverse range of experiences for travelers.

-Low cost airlines connect the country with main European cities for a dozen of euros throughout the year.
+Low-cost airlines connect Morocco to major European cities for just couple of dozens euros throughout the year.
 Tourist infrastructure has drastically improved and grown in the last decade to attract, not only tough backpackers, but also tourist groups, families and retired Europeans in a search of exotic Africa.

 If Ghana is called Africa for beginners, then I could nickname Morocco the easiest country to travel around in West Africa.

-Easily accessible by ferry or airplane, inexpensive, tourist friendly with great infrastructure and locals who are accustomed to foreign visitors, Morocco offers Saharan Africa at its best: deserts, mountains, spectacular mosques, charismatic souks, inexpensive luxury and great hospitality of its people.
+Easily accessible by ferry or airplane, Morocco is affordable, tourist-friendly, and well-equipped, with locals used to foreign visitors.
+It showcases Saharan Africa at its best, featuring deserts, mountains, stunning mosques, vibrant souks, and warm hospitality.